opensearch-project/documentation-website/_security/configuration/tls.md

 ## Separate client and server certificates for transport layer TLS

 By default, transport layer TLS certificates need to be configured as both client (`TLS Web Client Authentication`) and server (`TLS Web Server Authentication`) in the certificate's `Extended Key Usage` section, as they take responsibility as server and client in internal communication between nodes.
-If you want to use separate certificates as client and server, you need to add `plugins.security.ssl.transport.extended_key_usage_enabled: true` to `opensearch.yml`, then configure settings outlined in [separate client and server X.509 PEM certificates and PKCS #8 keys]({{site.url}}{{site.baseurl}}/security/configuration/tls/#separate-client-and-server-x509-pem-certificates-and-pkcs-8-keys) or [separate client and server Keystore and truststore files]({{site.url}}{{site.baseurl}}/security/configuration/tls/#separate-client-and-server-keystore-and-truststore-files)
+If you want to use separate certificates as client and server,  add  the `plugins.security.ssl.transport.extended_key_usage_enabled: true` setting to `opensearch.yml`.
+Next, configure the settings outlined in the [separate client and server X.509 PEM certificates and PKCS #8 keys]({{site.url}}{{site.baseurl}}/security/configuration/tls/#separate-client-and-server-x509-pem-certificates-and-pkcs-8-keys) or [separate client and server Keystore and truststore files]({{site.url}}{{site.baseurl}}/security/configuration/tls/#separate-client-and-server-keystore-and-truststore-files) sections.

 ### Separate client and server X.509 PEM certificates and PKCS #8 keys

 Name | Description
 :--- | :---
-`plugins.security.ssl.transport.server.pemkey_filepath` | Path to the server certificate's key file (PKCS \#8), which must be under the `config` directory, specified using a relative path.
+`plugins.security.ssl.transport.server.pemkey_filepath` | Path to the server certificate's key file (PKCS \#8).
+Must be specified using a relative path under the `config` directory.
 Required.
-`plugins.security.ssl.transport.server.pemkey_password` | Server key password.
+`plugins.security.ssl.transport.server.pemkey_password` | The server key password.
 Omit this setting if the key has no password.
 Optional.
-`plugins.security.ssl.transport.server.pemcert_filepath` | Path to the X.509 node server certificate chain (PEM format), which must be under the `config` directory, specified using a relative path.
+`plugins.security.ssl.transport.server.pemcert_filepath` | Path to the X.509 node server certificate chain (PEM format).
+Must be specified using a relative path under the `config` directory.
 Required.
-`plugins.security.ssl.transport.server.pemtrustedcas_filepath` | Path to the root CAs (PEM format), which must be under the `config` directory, specified using a relative path.
+`plugins.security.ssl.transport.server.pemtrustedcas_filepath` | Path to the root CAs (PEM format).
+Must be specified using a relative path under the `config` directory.
 Required.
-`plugins.security.ssl.transport.client.pemkey_filepath` | Path to the client certificate's key file (PKCS \#8), which must be under the `config` directory, specified using a relative path.
+`plugins.security.ssl.transport.client.pemkey_filepath` | Path to the client certificate's key file (PKCS \#8).
+Must be specified using a relative path under the `config` directory.
 Required.
-`plugins.security.ssl.transport.client.pemkey_password` | Client key password.
+`plugins.security.ssl.transport.client.pemkey_password` | The client key password.
 Omit this setting if the key has no password.
 Optional.
-`plugins.security.ssl.transport.client.pemcert_filepath` | Path to the X.509 node client certificate chain (PEM format), which must be under the `config` directory, specified using a relative path.
+`plugins.security.ssl.transport.client.pemcert_filepath` | Path to the X.509 node client certificate chain (PEM format).
+Must be specified using a relative path under the `config` directory.
 Required.
-`plugins.security.ssl.transport.client.pemtrustedcas_filepath` | Path to the root CAs (PEM format), which must be under the `config` directory, specified using a relative path.
+`plugins.security.ssl.transport.client.pemtrustedcas_filepath` | Path to the root CAs (PEM format).
+Must be specified using a relative path under the `config` directory.
 Required.

 ### Separate client and server keystore and truststore files

 Name | Description
 :--- | :---
-`plugins.security.ssl.transport.keystore_type` | The type of the keystore file, JKS or PKCS12/PFX.
+`plugins.security.ssl.transport.keystore_type` | The type of the keystore file, either `JKS` or `PKCS12/PFX`.
 Optional.
-Default is JKS.
+Default is `JKS`.
-`plugins.security.ssl.transport.keystore_filepath` | Path to the keystore file, which must be under the `config` directory, specified using a relative path.
+`plugins.security.ssl.transport.keystore_filepath` | Path to the keystore file.
+Must be specified using a relative path under the `config` directory.
 Required.
-`plugins.security.ssl.transport.server.keystore_alias` | Alias name for server key.
+`plugins.security.ssl.transport.server.keystore_alias` | The alias name of the server key.
 Optional.
 Default is the first alias.
-`plugins.security.ssl.transport.client.keystore_alias` | Alias name for client key.
+`plugins.security.ssl.transport.client.keystore_alias` | The alias name for the client key.
 Optional.
 Default is the first alias.
-`plugins.security.ssl.transport.server.keystore_keypassword` | Keystore password for server.
+`plugins.security.ssl.transport.server.keystore_keypassword` | The keystore password for the server.
 Default is `changeit`.
-`plugins.security.ssl.transport.client.keystore_keypassword` | Keystore password for client.
+`plugins.security.ssl.transport.client.keystore_keypassword` | The keystore password for the client.
 Default is `changeit`.
-`plugins.security.ssl.transport.server.truststore_alias` | Alias name for server.
+`plugins.security.ssl.transport.server.truststore_alias` | The alias name of the server.
 Optional.
 Default is all certificates.
-`plugins.security.ssl.transport.client.truststore_alias` | Alias name for client.
+`plugins.security.ssl.transport.client.truststore_alias` | The alias name of the client.
 Optional.
 Default is all certificates.
-`plugins.security.ssl.transport.truststore_filepath` | Path to the truststore file, which must be under the `config` directory, specified using a relative path.
+`plugins.security.ssl.transport.truststore_filepath` | The path to the `truststore` file.
+Must be specified using a relative path under the `config` directory.
 Required.
-`plugins.security.ssl.transport.truststore_type` | The type of the truststore file, JKS or PKCS12/PFX.
-Default is JKS.
+`plugins.security.ssl.transport.truststore_type` | The type of the `truststore` file, either `JKS` or `PKCS12/PFX`.
+Default is `JKS`.
-`plugins.security.ssl.transport.truststore_password` | Truststore password.
+`plugins.security.ssl.transport.truststore_password` | The `truststore` password.
 Default is `changeit`.

 ## Configuring node certificates